 Powers of Attorney

-Whilst it is difficult to consider what could happen in the event of an accident or critical illness, giving consideration to the potential for such unfortunate circumstances to become reality in advance is a sound way to plan for the future.
-One way to do this is to make a power of attorney.
+While it is difficult to consider what could happen in the event of a significant accident or critical illness, some planning is absolutely essential and one way to do this is to through putting in a power of attorney.

 A power of attorney is a legal document that gives a person, nominated by you, the power to act on your behalf.
 Arranging for a trusted and reliable relative, friend or advisor to make decisions on your behalf can give you the peace of mind that your affairs will be managed when you prefer not to do so personally, or are no longer able to.